 ONE is a global movement campaigning to end extreme poverty and preventable disease by 2030, so that everyone, everywhere can lead a life of dignity and opportunity.

 We believe the fight against poverty isn’t about charity, but about justice and equality.

-ONE is not a grant-making organisation and we do not solicit funding from the public or receive government funds.
-ONE is funded almost entirely by foundations, individual philanthropists and corporations.
+Co-founded by Bono and other activists, ONE is strictly nonpartisan.
+ONE is not a grant-making organisation and does not solicit funding from the public or receive government funds.
+ONE is funded almost entirely by foundations, individual philanthropists and corporate partners.